Every website needs a footer, but creating and managing it seems to be at the bottom of the list almost each time people start building a website.

 Let’s run through where you can find and customize your website’s footer while using Rosa 2:

-Changing the footer style
+Customizing the footer

 Editing the footer credits